emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have watchlists and continue watching. ✔️
 1. Has sorting options, collections, and recommendations on frontpage. ✔️
 1. Site does not have 4K content. ✔️

 ***
-## movie-web Instances
-### Score: 20/22
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. They have 9 sources, and it does auto-switch if one fails. ✔️
-1. Site does have auto-next. ✔️
-1. Very nice UI, search works well, lots of user settings. ✔️
-1. You can add, search or adjust subtitles on the site. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site has continue watching options that can be synced. ✔️
-1. Site has good sorting + random suggestions and editor picks. ✔️
-1. Site does not have 4K content. ❌

-***
 ## StreamFlix